-With respect to director compensation for fiscal 2021, non-employee directors will be paid their retainer and fees for meetings attended on a quarterly basis with such amounts unchanged from fiscal 2020.
+With respect to director compensation for fiscal 2021, non-employee directors will be paid their retainer and fees for meetings attended on a quarterly basis with such amounts unchanged from fiscal 2020

 On November 1, 2020, all 11 of our non-employee directors were granted 1,500 restricted shares each (for a total of 16,500 shares).
 These shares have full voting rights and participate in dividends as if unrestricted.
 The closing share price of our stock on such grant date was \$67.97.
-As of January 2, 2022, these shares will vest and be unrestricted subject to the continued service of the director.
+As of January 2, 2022, these shares will vest and be unrestricted subject to the continued service of the director

 Directors are required to own at least 4,000 shares of our common stock.
-If a director does not own 4,000 shares, the director must retain at least 600 of awarded shares, once vested, until the date that the director owns at least 4,000 shares of common stock.
-Once the director owns at least 4,000 shares of Common Stock, the director shall not be required to retain any awarded shares, once vested, so long as the director at all times thereafter continues to own at least 4,000 shares of Common Stock during the period that he or she is a director of Calavo.
+If a director does not own 4,000 shares, the director must retain at least 600 of awarded shares, once vested, until the date that the director owns at least 4,000 shares of Common Stock, the director shall not be required to retain any awarded shares, once vested, so long as the director at all times thereafter continues to own at least 4,000 shares of Common Stock during the period that he or she is a director of Calavo.
 All of our non-employee directors have satisfied this stock ownership requirement.